viernes, 1 de diciembre de 1989

 (Pintura del artista ruso Serge Marshennikov)

-I do not even seek to fill you with roughness;
+nor do I seek to burden you with harshness—

-of the days that you are by my side;
+from the days you are by my side;

 (Accidente en Av.
 9 de Octubre y Pedro Carbo - Accident on Av.
 9 de Octubre and Pedro Carbo, Guayaquil 1925)